Advocates for blind, deaf want more from Apple

 LinkedIn has hired an accessibility chief, Jennison Asuncion, who himself is blind, and says it is working to improve the app.

-Still, advocates of the disabled want the problem solved by the company at the center of the app world -- Apple.
-Rival Google Inc, whose Android operating system drives more phones than Apple, is also under pressure, but as the creator of the modern smartphone and a long-time champion for the blind, Apple is feeling the most heat.
+Still, advocates of the disabled want the problem solved by the company at the centre of the app world -- Apple.
+Rival Google Inc(GOOGL.O), whose Android operating system drives more phones than Apple, is also under pressure, but as the creator of the modern smartphone and a long-time champion for the blind, Apple is feeling the most heat.

 Apple hasn't been a steady champion.
 In 2008, the National Federation of the Blind sent a demand letter to Apple even as the Massachusetts attorney general began an investigation into the accessibility of iTunes.
 Apple eventually agreed to pay $250,000 and add captions and other accessibility improvements to iTunes.
 Since then it has added more such features to its iPhone, iPod, iPad and Apple TV products.

-Now, Apple and Google both have developer guidelines on how to make features accessible, such as labeling buttons that can be read by Apple's VoiceOver software.
+Now, Apple and Google both have developer guidelines on how to make features accessible, such as labelling buttons that can be read by Apple's VoiceOver software.

 But they don't require accessibility, in contrast to other strictly enforced rules, such as a ban on apps that present crude or objectionable content.
 Nor do they offer an accessibility rating system, which some disabled advocates say would be a big help.